psychoinformatics-de/ipsy-docs/source/internal/data_center/medusa.rst

   - configuration is in the -- well documented -- /etc/dnsmasq.d/medusa.dnsmasq.conf

  * reprepro/apache for internal distribution of packages
- * exim4 - send email using mail.ovgu.de as a smarthost
+ * exim4 - sends email using mail.ovgu.de as a smarthost

   - machines behind NAT (mudflap specifically) use medusa as a smarthost